-The comprehensive exam is the comprehensive literature review paper that is combined with the dissertation proposal.
+The comprehensive exam is a comprehensive literature review paper combined with the dissertation proposal.
 The exam/paper is a publishable, comprehensive scholarly literature review, formatted like a peer-reviewed journal article, related to the student's dissertation topic.
-Students must defend their exam findings to their committee and provide the committee with a proposal for the dissertation research in a formal presentation.
-Once the student passes the comprehensive exam defense the comprehensive exam paper should be edited into the first paper of the student's three-paper dissertation.
+Examples of scholarly, comprehensive literature reviews include a systematic review, scoping review, and/or meta-analysis, among others.
+Students must plan their comprehensive exam strategy with their chair and committee, then defend their exam findings to their committee and provide the committee with a proposal for the dissertation research during a formal defense presentation.
+Once the student passes the comprehensive exam defense the comprehensive exam paper should be edited into the first paper of the student's three- paper dissertation.
 The purpose of the comprehensive exam paper is to demonstrate:

-- the student's thorough knowledge of the relevant literature, - the ability to methodologically critique research studies, - the ability to synthesize and integrate key concepts and topics, and - the ability to identify specific gaps or neglected areas in the research literature.
+- the student's thorough knowledge of the relevant literature and existing research evidence, - the ability to methodologically critique research studies, - the ability to synthesize and integrate key concepts and topics, and - the ability to identify specific gaps or neglected areas in the research literature.